This manual is for Eclector version 0.12.0.

 eclector.reader:state-value

-call returns the designated package
+call returns the designated

 Backquote and unquote syntax is forbidden in some contexts such as